Did you know that Cumberland County, Pennsylvania was home to a prisoner of war camp during World War 2?

-Camp Michaux is located just off of Michaux Road near Pine Grove Furnace State Park and the mid-point of the Appalachian Trail.
+Camp Michaux is located just off of Michaux Road near Pine Grove Furnace State Park and the halfway point of the Appalachian Trail.
 In fact, for many years, the main trail through Camp Michaux was actual a portion of the Appalachian Trail.

 Today, the land sees fewer hikers and is quickly being reclaimed by nature.
 However, there are ruins here that are fascinating to see, especially if you remember to download or print off the great walking tour of the site put together by the Cumberland County Historical Society (whose museum in Carlisle includes a display on Camp Michaux).

 Note that there’s no cell service near the camp, so make sure to download the walking tour to your phone before you leave home.
 And, if you want to have an idea of what you are seeing at the site, I highly recommend getting this free walking tour.
 It offers a wealth of information about 27 different spots in the former POW camp, including information on the site’s history as a farm, CCC camp, and as a church camp.

 Camp Michaux is located along Michaux road, and there is a historical marker along the road to mark this spot.
 There are several parking areas here, but I recommend parking at the lot along Bunkerhill Road just beyond its intersection with Michaux Road.

 This parking area can be found at the following coordinates: 40.037292, -77.338445.

 At the far end of the parking area, look for a historical sign.
 This provides a bit of information about the area.
 It’s also stop 1 on the walking tour.